 So I had to do some real soul-searching.
 What does this mean?
 Why am I here?
 Thankfully Seth had become a dear friend and mentor over the last few years, so I had more than just a surface level perspective on who he is and what makes him tick.

-I quickly realized my mission was not to fill his shoes but to understand his vision and learn to mold it into my own along the way.
+I eventually realized my mission was not to fill his shoes but to understand his vision and learn to mold it into my own along the way.

 I remembered a story he told me about his days at the Stanford Sierra Camp in South Lake Tahoe, and how one morning he woke up early to shovel snow from everyone’s walkways, just because he knew it would make their day a little better.
 That’s the kind of person he is.
 The more I thought about it the more I realized that’s precisely the image in which he created Rootfire.